wallarm/product-documentation/docs/latest/installation/heroku/docker-image.md

 To deploy Wallarm's Docker image on Heroku, start by creating the necessary configuration files for the image build process.
 Follow these steps:

 1. On your local system, create a directory specifically for Wallarm Docker configurations and proceed to it.
-1. Create an `nginx.conf` file with NGINX configuration details.
-Since the Docker image will be based on the [all-in-one installer compatible with NGINX][aio-docs], it is important to configure NGINX accordingly.
+1. Craft an `nginx.conf` file that includes NGINX and [Wallarm configurations][waf-directives-instr].
+Since the Docker image will be based on the [NGINX-compatible all-in-one installer][aio-docs], ensure NGINX is configured appropriately.

+    Here is the template with a basic configuration that runs the Wallarm node in the monitoring mode:

     ```
     daemon off;